 A circular economy is premised on the idea of keeping products and packaging in use for as long as possible and preventing them from ever becoming waste.
 It aims to address the source of the plastic pollution problem in the long term by changing the way plastic is produced and used.

-One of the solutions tackling plastic products upstream at their origins is Indonesia-based Koinpack, a tech-enabled reusable packaging system for personal care products.
+One of the solutions tackling plastic products upstream at their origins is Indonesia-based Koinpack, now Alner, a tech-enabled reusable packaging system for personal care products.
 It uses a deposit and reward model to replace sachets, a commonly used packaging designed for low-income consumers in Southeast Asia.

 Koinpack’s solution comes in the form of reusable bottles that are available at its partner warungs or local convenience shops, allowing them to offer a refill and reuse option for customers who purchase shampoos, soaps, and other daily needs.
 This prevents single-use packaging from being created altogether and provides brands with a simple zero-waste opportunity to sell their products while maintaining affordability for Indonesian consumers.
 Customers also get a bonus for returning the empty bottles through cashback.

 Koinpack’s initial success shows its scalability potential in Indonesia and other parts of Southeast Asia.
-“We grew 7 times in 2021 just in the Greater Jakarta area,” said Bintang Enkananda, director and co-founder of Koinpack.
+“We grew 7 times in 2021 just in the Greater Jakarta area,” said Bintang Ekananda, director and co-founder of Koinpack.
 “In the next 5 years, our aim is to avoid 700 million sachets, and reach more than 25,000 customers, and 5,000 microentrepreneurs.”

 ADB is also promoting plastics circularity in the region through its first certified blue loan to Indorama Ventures Public Company Limited (IVL), a global manufacturer and recycler of polyethylene terephthalate (PET) resin.
 ADB’s investment aims to boost the capacity of IVL’s plastic recycling plants in Indonesia, the Philippines, Thailand, and India, and support its goal of recycling a minimum of 750,000 metric tons of post-consumer PET bottles by 2025.